the-eli/Data-Analysis-Portfolio/SQL query-ML model-stakeholder project/README.md

 ```

 ### 📊 Key Learnings & Results
 As this was my first ML project, the results provided a lesson in the difference between "textbook" data and "real world" human behavior.
-I also learned alot and want to build upon.
+I also learned a lot and want to build upon.

 **1. The "Vine Voice" Surprise**
 My model found that **Vine (Paid) Reviewers** actually predicted *lower* ratings (3.92) than standard customers (4.01).
 This contradicts the common myth that paid reviewers always leave inflated 5-star feedback to please sellers.